-State of the Economy - April 2018
+State of The Economy - May 2018

 Real Gross Domestic Product (RGDP)

-(PCE) grew at a torrid pace of 4.0% at the end of 2017.
-It would be unusual for the economy to maintain that pace.
-PCE only grew at 1.9% in the first quarter.
+grew at 1% in the first quarter, which is the smallest increase in five years after rising 4% in the last quarter of 2017.
 This can partially be explained by the destructive weather in the second half of 2017 which forced families to pay for repairs and automobiles, causing the sharp increase in the purchase of durable goods at the end of the year.

-if you would like to learn more about the GDP.
+, if you would like to learn more about the GDP.